anon-scientist/cvpr22-experiments/README.md

 ## Setting up
-We assume you cloned this repository to <path>.
+We assume you cloned this repository to "path".
 All datasets are downloaded via tfds or the analogous PyTorch functionalities, so be sure to have an active Internet connection on your PC.

 ### Install pip dependencies using